srerickson/ocfl-tools/README.md

       --debug          enable debug log messages

 Commands:
-  info            Show information about an object or the active storage root ls              List objects in a storage root or files in an object export          Export object contents to the local filesystem init-root       Create a new OCFL storage root stage new       create a new stage for preparing updates to an object stage add       add a file or directory to the stage stage rm        remove a file or directory from the stage stage ls        list files in the stage state stage commit    commit the stage as a new object version diff            Show changed files between versions of an object log             Show an object's revision log validate        Validate an object or all objects in the storage root version         Print ocfl-tools version information
+  commit          Create or update an object using contents of a local directory diff            Show changed files between versions of an object export          Export object contents to the local filesystem info            Show information about an object or the active storage root init-root       Create a new OCFL storage root log             Show an object's revision log ls              List objects in a storage root or files in an object stage add       add a file or directory to the stage stage commit    commit the stage as a new object version stage ls        list files in the stage state stage new       create a new stage for preparing updates to an object stage rm        remove a file or directory from the stage validate        Validate an object or all objects in the storage root version         Print ocfl-tools version information

 Run "ocfl <command> --help" for more information on a command.
 ```